hleise/Leise_CSCI2270_FinalProject/README.md

 NelsonKhor & Hovestar

 ## Open issues/bugs:
 No bugs that I know of.
-Aesthetically, if someone could make it format better when a hole has over 10 pieces in it that would be great.
-Even better yet, someone could implement actual graphics if they want!